INDisbo Supported

 What rule governs IOLTA trust accounts in Indiana?

-Indiana IOLTA trust accounts are governed by Indiana Rules of Professional Conduct Rule 1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Indiana IOLTA program.
+Indiana IOLTA trust accounts are governed by Indiana Rule of Professional Conduct 1.15.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Indiana IOLTA program.

 How often must Indiana attorneys reconcile their IOLTA accounts?

-Indiana attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+Indiana attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must Indiana attorneys retain IOLTA records?

-Indiana attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Indiana Rules of Professional Conduct Rule 1.15.
-Disbo retains all records automatically for the required period.
+Indiana attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Indiana Rule of Professional Conduct 1.15.
+Disbo keeps all of it automatically for the required period.

 What happens if a Indiana IOLTA account is overdrawn?

-Required — bank must report overdrafts to Indiana Supreme Court.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+Required — bank must report overdrafts to Indiana Disciplinary Commission.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does Indiana IOLTA interest go?